Frequently Asked Questions

 Letters For Change is set up by a 12-year-old and is completely run by students.
 So it is essentially an initiative by children for children.

+Letters For Change brings two kinds of changes.
+External - Where the letters received inspire change in society and systems around us.
 Internal - Where the children become confident in speaking up on issues that they think can change their lives.

 Children are people too.
 And they get affected by things around them.
 We encourage them to share their concerns and ideas through letters.